Fix “Error Establishing A Database Connection” in WordPress

 Install Trusted Themes and Plugins

-Avoid installing plugins or themes from unverified sources, as they may contain malicious code or be poorly optimized, leading to conflicts and errors.
-Stick to trusted repositories like the WordPress.org library or reputable developers.
+Avoid installing plugins or themes from unverified sources, as they may contain malicious code or be poorly optimized, which can lead to conflicts and errors.
+Stick to trusted repositories, such as the WordPress.org library or reputable developers.

-Pro Tip: Audit your plugins and themes periodically, removing unused or outdated ones to reduce security risks.
+Pro Tip: Periodically audit your plugins and themes, removing unused or outdated ones to minimize security risks.

 Use a Reliable Web Host

-Choose a hosting provider that offers excellent uptime, robust security measures, and fast server performance.
-Reliable providers like DreamHost, Kinsta, and Pressable minimize server-related issues that could trigger database errors.
+Select a hosting provider that offers exceptional uptime, robust security measures, and rapid server performance.
+Reliable providers minimize server-related issues that could trigger database errors.

 Bonus: Many premium hosts include automatic backups, caching, and database optimization features.